 There are two types of allowable withdrawals while in service—age-based and financial hardship.

 Age-based withdrawals are available to those age 59 1⁄2 or older.
-They can make a one-time in-service withdrawal from their accounts of at least $1,000, up to the vested amount of the account.
+They can make up to four such withdrawals annually from their accounts of at least $1,000, up to the vested amount of the account.
 Continued contributions to the TSP after making such a withdrawal are allowed while still employed.
-Age-based withdrawals are made using Form TSP-75.